 One day when I was hunting, I came upon a strange sight.
-A python had wrapped himself around an antelope, and the antelope had stabbed the python in the neck and had pinned him to a tree.
-The antelope couldn’t get his horn out of the tree.
-They were both stuck.
+A python had wrapped himself around an antelope, and the antelope had stabbed the python.
+He had pinned him to a tree.
+The python couldn’t move, and the antelope couldn’t get his horn out of the tree.

 The python led me down a hole in the earth.
 It was just big enough for my body to fit through.
 He told me to hold onto his tail, and we traveled down, down, for days.
-We went deeper and deeper into the earth until we dropped into a beautiful country.
-The serpent changed into a king, and from the king I received my reward.
-“Ask for anything,” he said.
+At last, we came into a beautiful country.
+The serpent changed into a king, and the king said, “Ask for anything.”

-I asked for his magic mirror–the mirror called Sipao.
+I asked for his magic mirror–the mirror known as Sipao.
 I built a kingdom with that mirror, but the antelope was right.
 In the end, it undid me.
 It undid all my people.